gradesta/gradesta/CONTRIBUTING.md

-Once that code has no changes in 5 days according to `git blame` and that code has %100 test coverage and that code is fully documented (every function, interface, and datastructure) it can be moved to the `aging_cellar`.
+Once that code has no changes in 5 days according to `git blame` and that code has %100 test coverage and that code is fully documented (every function, interface, and datastructure) it can be moved to the `ageing_cellar`.
 Code can only be moved on if all its imports are moved with it or are already there.
-The process of isolating a unit of code into a single file with all tests and documentation and moving it to the `aging_cellar` is reffered to as "packing".
+The process of isolating a unit of code into a single file with all tests and documentation and moving it to the `ageing_cellar` is reffered to as "packing".
-Finished and aging code cannot depend on code on the `work_table` and finished code cannot depend on code in the `aging_cellar`.
+Finished and ageing code cannot depend on code on the `work_table` and finished code cannot depend on code in the `ageing_cellar`.

-Once code is 5 days old, fully tested and documented it can be moved to the `aging_cellar`.
+Once code is 5 days old, fully tested and documented it can be moved to the `ageing_cellar`.
-If you want to make changes to code in the `aging_cellar` you must move it back to the `work_table` and restart the process.
+If you want to make changes to code in the `ageing_cellar` you must move it back to the `work_table` and restart the process.

-Once code has been in the `aging_cellar` for 7 months according to `git blame` it can be moved to the `finished` folder.
+Once code has been in the `ageing_cellar` for 7 months according to `git blame` it can be moved to the `finished` folder.

 Finished code should have the following comment added to the top: